 White light seared his eyes and his wand shot away from his grasp across the room, slicing past Seamus’ head.

-It crunched into the hearth’s mantel.
-Splinters rained down onto the floor.
+It crunched into the mantelpiece, splinters raining down onto the floor.

 He strode across the room and swept all the fragments into his hand.